-CT scanners are graded according to the number of slices of the body the rotating x-ray tube can image in one rotation.
-Many diagnostic imaging units use scanners with 16-64 slice capability; in contrast, European Scanning Centre’s Aquilion ONE images 320 slices with each rotation, enabling a faster and more detailed examination.
+CT scanners are graded according to the number of slices of the body the x-ray tube can image in one rotation.
+Many diagnostic imaging units use scanners with 16-64 slice capability; in contrast, European Scanning Centre’s Aquilion ONE PRISM Edition images 640 slices with each rotation, enabling a faster and more detailed examination.

 Virtual colonoscopies are able to reveal polyps as small as 4mm and can capture other abnormalities that are easily missed by the more conventional methods of viewing the bowel, such as invasive colonoscopy.

 The extra-wide space and 315kg patient couch capacity ensures a comfortable examination for all patients.